Michigan's 7th congressional district: History

-Predecessors to the 1992 district
+After 1992 this old 7th district constituted a large part of the new 9th district.
 The current 7th has no connection with the pre-1992 seventh congressional district.
 If populations and not just areas are considered, it is primarily an heir of the previous 3rd district.
 Most of the area came from the old 2nd district, and some of John Dingell's old 16th district was also included.

 All of Eaton and Calhoun Counties were preserved from the 3rd to the 7th district.
 Half of the area of Barry County that had been in the old 3rd was retained.
 From the old 4th was drawn most of Branch County.
-The rest of Branch County and Hillsdale County, the south-western portion of Washtenaw County and western Lenawee County and most of Jackson County were taken from the old 2nd district.
-Even though most of the area of the old second was put in the new 7th, most of its population was moved into the 13th, From Ann Arbor to Plymouth, Livonia and Northville.
+The rest of Branch County and Hillsdale County, the southwestern portion of Washtenaw County and western Lenawee County, and most of Jackson County were taken from the old 2nd district.
+Even though most of the area of the old second was put in the new 7th, most of its population was moved into the 13th, From Ann Arbor to Plymouth, Livonia, and Northville.
 The portion of Lenawee County that had been in the 16th was absorbed, and a small part of the Washtenaw County area of the 15th district and the part of the old 6th that had been in Jackson County.
 Thus the new 7th district incorporated areas from six old districts.

 The 2002 redistricting is best seen as a shift from the 3rd district to the 2nd district legacy.
-With the loss of its quadrant in Barry County and a small section of Calhoun County the district lost affinity to the 3rd of yore.
+With the loss of its quadrant in Barry County and a small section of Calhoun County, the district lost affinity to the 3rd of yore.
 It took back the portion of Washtenaw County that had been lost to the 8th district, and shed the part of Washtenaw County that had come from the old 15th district.
 Although none of Wayne County was included in the new district, it did have Salem Township which not only borders Wayne County but is largely in a Wayne County-headquartered school district.
+From 2004 to 2013, the district contained all of Branch, Eaton, Hillsdale, Jackson, and Lenawee counties, and included most of Calhoun and much of western and northern Washtenaw counties.

-In the 2012 redistricting the district gained Monroe County as well as the portion of Washtenaw County around Saline.
+In the 2012 redistricting, the district gained Monroe County as well as the portion of Washtenaw County around Saline.